ACHRAF-BADRI/AngularAndSpringBoot-Prj-Angular-/README.md

 The "doc1" folder contains the Spring Boot project.

-The Spring Boot project is in a repository called "Angular-Spring-Boot-School-managing-Application".
+The Angular project is in a repository called "Angular-Spring-Boot-School-managing-Application".